-Optional Extra CreditExam Review Assignments: For both exams there are two Optional Extra Credit Exam Review Assignments.
+Optional Extra Credit Exam Review Assignments: For both exams there are two Optional Extra Credit Exam Review Assignments.
 Students who successfully pass a exam review assignment before its respective exam will receive 1.5X credit on a homework assignment titled "Upload Extra Credit Pass Code: Exam Review/Practice".
 If you decide not to complete this assignment, IT WILL NOT COUNT AGAINST YOUR GRADE.
 You will simply see an ungraded assignment in Canvas.

-This pass code is NOT accepted late under any circumstances, even if you take the exam late.
+These pass codes are NOT accepted late under any circumstances, even if you take the exam late.
 So, please plan accordingly.